Author: unexpectedincommonhours

 On my father’s side, I have Sephardic ancestry from Spain and Portugal and Ashkenazi ancestry from the area of Eastern Europe that was known as the Pale of Settlement, the only part of the old Russian Empire in which Jews were allowed to live permanently.
 Today, that is the western part of Russia and the countries of Ukraine, Belarus, Poland, Lithuania and Moldova.
 My closest DNA markers there are Ukrainian.

-On my mother’s side, through her maternal line, I have Sephardic ancestry from Morocco, Tunisia, Ethiopia, and Yemen.
 Even though I was told as a child that my ancestry was almost 100% from the British Isles, fully half of my DNA is Spanish/Portuguese, North African, and Middle Eastern.
 The other half includes Western European, some of which appears to have been Jewish from Germany and France, and also Sub-Saharan African, and Native American.

 Southerners are very good at hiding ancestry.
 My father always claimed that his family was 99% English and maybe 1% “Black Dutch,” descended from royalty.
 I now know that “Black Dutch” is a euphemism for a Sephardic Jew originally from Spain.
 My mother’s family was said to be 100% from the British Isles, but there is substantial amount of North African and Middle Eastern DNA.